 5.1.3.1 Biblical department.
 The Biblical department requires specific additional language skills.
+Further information about these additional language requirements is available from the Biblical Department.

 5.1.3.1.1 Students specializing in Old Testament studies.
-Every student in the field of Old Testament is required to have high proficiency in biblical Hebrew, proficiency in Biblical Greek, skill in either Aramaic or Hebraica (background to the Hebrew language) equivalent to one semester of study, and competence in two of the following: French, German, Italian, Spanish.
-High proficiency in biblical Hebrew may be demonstrated by passing the departmental Hebrew examination for Old Testament specialists or by making special arrangements with the departmental examiner.
-Proficiency in biblical Greek may be demonstrated by the successful completion of the course KNB 3501 "Advanced Greek Readings", or by passing the departmental examination in biblical Greek for Old Testament specialists or by making special arrangements with the departmental examination in biblical Greek for Old Testament specialists or by making special arrangements with the departmental examination in biblical Greek for Old Testament specialists or by making special arrangements with the departmental examination in biblical Greek for Old Testament specialists or by making special arrangements with the departmental examination in biblical Greek for Old Testament specialists or by making special arrangements with the departmental examiner.
+Every student in the field of Old Testament is required to have expertise in biblical Hebrew, proficiency in Hellenistic Greek, skill in either Aramaic or Hebraica (background to the Hebrew language) equivalent to one semester of study, and competence in two of the following: French, German, Italian, Spanish.
+Expertise in Hebrew is demonstrated by passing the departmental Hebrew examination for Old Testament specialists.
+Proficiency in Greek may be demonstrated by the successful completion of the course KNB 6501 "Advanced Greek Readings" (or its equivalent), or by passing the departmental proficiency examination in Greek for Old Testament specialists.

 5.1.3.1.2 Students specializing in New Testament studies.
-Every student in the field of New Testament is required to have high proficiency in biblical Greek, proficiency in biblical Hebrew, and competence in two of the following: German, French, Italian, and Spanish.
-High proficiency in biblical Greek may be demonstrated by passing the departmental Greek examination for New Testament majors.
-Proficiency in biblical Hebrew may be demonstrated by the successful completion of the following courses: (a) WYB 3013H and (b) RGB 3081H or SMB 3081H; or by passing the departmental examination in biblical Hebrew for New Testament specialists, or by making special arrangements with the departmental examiner.
+Every student in the field of New Testament is required to have expertise in Hellenistic Greek, proficiency in biblical Hebrew, and competence in two of the following: German, French, Italian, and Spanish.
+Expertise in Greek is demonstrated by passing the departmental Greek examination for New Testament majors.
+Proficiency in Hebrew may be demonstrated by the successful completion of the following courses: (a) WYB 3013H and (b) RGB 3081H or SMB 3081H (or their equivalents); or by passing the departmental examination in Hebrew for New Testament specialists.